Research & Practice

 Research-based VR work

-• Spatial return as an embodied reorientation mechanism
+• Spatial return as a mechanism of embodied reorientation.

-• Positional transformation as the formation of reflective distance
+• Shifting perspectives as the formation of reflective distance.

 Early Explorations